 There are some easy to ways to minimize your identity theft risks:

 - Regularly check your credit report.
-A good way to know if someone is using your identity to apply for new credit is to get a free copy of your credit report.
+A good way to know if someone is using your identity to apply for new credit is to get a free copy of your credit report each week.
 By checking your report, you can see if there’ve been any applications made or fraudulent accounts opened using your name.

 - Create strong passwords.
 Avoid easily guessable passwords like children or pet names, birthdays or the street you live on.
 A strong password will have a mixture of letters, numbers and special characters.
 Having a different password for each account will add an extra layer of protection to your identity.